Frequently Asked Questions

 - I do not have a Bachelor’s Degree, am I eligible for the program?

 No, you are not eligible for the program.
 You must be a currently certified teacher with a Bachelor’s Degree.

-- I already have the ASD endorsement, am I eligible for the Master’s Degree?
+- If I already have the ASD endorsement, am I eligible for this program?

 - What time of day are courses offered?

 Courses are offered in the evening.